 It's like they're the sides of the same coin.
 Sheep leather is considered to be more exotic than goat leather but they're both very much similar.
 Goat leather is as light and as soft as sheep leather.
 And when we say that it's hard to differentiate between the two of them, we mean it.

-While they're both similar in terms of nature, lambskin is more fragile compared to lambskin.
+While they're both similar in terms of nature, lambskin is more fragile compared to sheep leather.
 As the name suggests, lambskin is derived from younger sheep.
 They're as soft and supple as sheep leather and are used in the production of similar items.

 Sheepskin items are a rarity.
 Sheepskin is tanned with its fleece intact.
 Sheepskin jackets and slippers are very popular among fashion geeks.